CODE OF CIVIL PROCEDURE IN ITALY

 An Italian or non-Italian defendant with assets in Italy must ensure that service of proceedings is undertaken properly while being sued outside of Italy; otherwise, the defendant risks receiving a decision that is not enforceable in Italy.

-A writ of summons is the formal legal process initiating a lawsuit in civil court when the plaintiff formally requests that the defendant answers the plaintiff's claims.
+A writ of summons is the formal legal process initiating a lawsuit in civil court when the plaintiff formally requests that the defendant answer the plaintiff's claims.
 The defendant must be served with the writ of summons.
-The first hearing date must be held no sooner than ninety days after the date of service (a hundred and fifty days if the defendant is served abroad).
-In order to make an appearance and submit a statement of defense, the defendant has until twenty days before the first hearing.
+The first hearing date must be held no sooner than ninety days after the service date (a hundred and fifty days if the defendant is served abroad).
+To make an appearance and submit a statement of defense, the defendant has until twenty days before the first hearing.
 The statement includes the defendant's response to the claimant's allegations in the writ of summons.

-Under Italian law, a judge is not required to issue a verdict within a certain time.
+Under Italian law, a judge must not issue a verdict within a specific time.
 On average, final briefs and judgments are handed out within six months of each other.
 Except for the opening documents (the writ of summons and the declaration of attendance), the court requires all briefs and pertinent paperwork to be submitted online.
 The court still accepts paper and electronic submissions of opening briefs.

-Get a ‘formula esecutiva’ stamp added to the judgment by contacting the court clerk's office that issued the verdict (this is the official order to the bailiff to enforce the judgment).
-An official demand for payment must be served on the debtor, who must pay the amount owing no later than ten days after the demand is made.
+Get a ‘formula esecutiva’ stamp added to the judgment by contacting the court clerk's office that issued the verdict (this is the official order to the bailiff to enforce the decision).
+An official demand for payment must be served on the debtor, who must pay the amount owing no later than ten days after the market is made.

 ENFORCEMENT OF A FOREIGN JUDGMENT IN ITALY